PHom798/Task-Timer-CLI/README.md

 # Task-Timer-CLI
-A simple command line Pomodoro timer and task tracker to
+A simple command line Pomodoro timer and task tracker to boost your productivity